 (b) a metal component of the vehicle;

-“compliance plate”, in relation to a vehicle, means a plate attached to the vehicle that indicates that the vehicle complies with the standards required by law for vehicles of that make, model and year of manufacture.
+compliance plate, in relation to a vehicle, means a plate attached to the vehicle that indicates that the vehicle complies with the standards required by law for vehicles of that make, model and year of manufacture.

 [Section 34F inserted by No. 4 of 2002 s.
 59.]